everloste/everloste.github.io/blog/_posts/2025-06-01-queer-trans-hate.md

 ---
 layout: post
-title: "On the hatred toward queer people (and trans people especially) and what we should be doing about it"
+title: "On the hatred towards queer people (and trans people especially) and what we should be doing about it"
 date: 2025-06-01 16:00
 ---

-this is a post where i voice my view on the extreme rise in hatred toward queer people on the internet (as well as in real life) and what i think we should really be doing about it as the perhaps better side of the internet community.
+this is a post where i voice my view on the extreme rise in hatred towards queer people on the internet (as well as in real life) and what i think we should really be doing about it as the perhaps better side of the internet community.

 it's also my argument for why we maybe shouldn't be entertaining any more